Appointment of the Board

-The Chairman leads the work of the Board in accordance with the Swedish Companies Act and the Code, and is responsible for – among other things – ensuring that the board members receive relevant information, contacts with the owner on ownership matters, and conveying views from the owner to the Board.
-According to the Rules of Procedure, the Board – through the Chairman – is to coordinate its views with representatives of the owner when the company is facing particularly important decisions.
+The Chairman leads the work of the Board in accordance with the Swedish Companies Act and the Code, and is responsible for – among other things – ensuring that the board members receive relevant information, contacts with the owner on ownership matters, and serving as a liaison between the owner and the Board.
+According to the Rules of Procedure, the Board – through the Chairman – shall coordinate its views with representatives of the owner when the company is facing particularly important decisions.

 According to the Board's Rules of Procedure, the Board shall hold eight to twelve regular board meetings every year.
-In addition to the regular meetings, the Board meets when necessary.
-The Rules of Procedure stipulate that the agenda of every regular meeting shall include the following items of business:
+In addition to the regular meetings, the Board is convened when necessary.
+The agenda of every regular meeting shall include the following items of business:

 - The Group's business situation

 - Matters that are not handled by the President in the day-to-day administration

 - Other matters of material importance for the Group

 In addition, the following items of business are included on the agenda every year:

 - April: First quarter interim report, strategic personnel issues, diversity and equal opportunity plan, risk mandate and risk policy, and the statutory board meeting after the AGM

 - June: Brand strategy, strategic sustainability issues

 - July: Half-year interim report, reporting on major disputes